Hazaribagh Town railway station

-Hazaribagh Town railway station (station code HZBN) serves the city of Hazaribagh in the state of Jharkhand.
+Hazaribagh Town Railway Station (station code HZBN) is a railway station in India which serves the city of Hazaribagh in the state of Jharkhand.
 It belongs to East Central Railway of Dhanbad division and is located on NH100, Kumhar Toli in Hazaribagh district of Jharkhand state.
+Patna - Ranchi Vande Bharat Express also halts at Hazaribagh Town railway station.

 Geography

 Location

 Hazaribagh Town railway station is located at 23.9837°N 85.3402°E.